Today's score

 Local tick habitat

-Lancaster County reports about 80 Lyme cases per 100,000 people a year, the 158th-highest of 210 Northeast counties.
+Lancaster County reports about 80 Lyme cases per 100,000 people a year, in the top 11% of U.S. counties for reported Lyme disease.
 That county-level disease pressure, combined with Salisbury Township's local habitat, sets how high its daily score can climb when the weather and season allow.

 Is it tick season in Salisbury Township right now?